Anatomy and Cell Biology

 off-campus site through a satellite campus or regional partner.

-The Department of Anatomy & Cell Biology provides education in four sub-disciplines of the anatomical sciences (cell biology, developmental biology, gross anatomy, and neurobiology) and includes prerequisite courses for professional schools and graduate studies in many areas of the health and life sciences.
-Graduates have wide-ranging career opportunities, particularly in the fields of biomedical and biotechnology research.
+The Department of Anatomy & Cell Biology provides education in the main sub-disciplines of the anatomical sciences (cell biology, developmental biology, human anatomy, histology, neurobiology and biomedical imaging) and includes prerequisite courses for professional schools and graduate studies in many areas of the health and life sciences.
+Graduates have wide-ranging career opportunities, particularly in the fields of biomedical research, health sciences, and biotechnology.

-Students in Anatomy & Cell Biology programs gain essential experience and knowledge through participating in departmental research in cell and molecular biology, neurobiology and developmental biology.
+Students in Anatomy & Cell Biology have opportunites to acquire hands-on experience in scientific discovery through participation in departmental research in areas of cell and molecular biology, neurobiology, developmental biology and biomedical imaging.

 - ACB 310: Basic Human Anatomy